Last Updated: 03/15/2022 10:31AM ET

 - There have been no other terrorist incidents in the same city within a specified period of time

 The United Kingdom Car Explosion Travel Insurance Information Center explains coverage related to the attack.
-This database is regularly updated by Squaremouth’s travel insurance experts with answers to frequently asked questions, official provider position statements, travel alerts and notices, and other information as the storm develops.
+This database is regularly updated by Squaremouth’s travel insurance experts with answers to frequently asked questions, official provider position statements, travel alerts and notices, and other information as the situation develops.
 Information is subject to change at any time.

 Questions?
 Squaremouth’s travel insurance experts are on hand to answer your questions about coverage.
 We are available from 8am to 10pm ET daily by chat and by phone at 1-800-240-0369.